Miguel Alexandre Ramos-Docampo

 • Manganese dioxide nanosheet-containing reactors as antioxidant support for neuroblastoma cells

-Oksana K. Savchak, Nanying Wang, Miguel A. Ramos-Docampo, Paula de Dios Andres, Ana M. Sebastião, Filipa F. Ribeiro, Adam Armada-Moreira, Brigitte Städler, and Sandra H. Vaz
+Oksana K. Savchak, Nanying Wang, Miguel A. Ramos-Docampo, Paula de Dios Andres, Ana M. Sebastião, Filipa F. Ribeiro, Adam Armada-Moreira, Brigitte Städler, Sandra H. Vaz

 • Nitric oxide producing artificial enzymes based on metalloporphyrins

 X. Qian, M.A.
 Ramos-Docampo, C. Ade, E. Brodszkij, I.N.
-Westensee, and B. Städler
+Westensee, B. Städler

 • Locomotion of micromotors in paper chips